in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 layout:     post
 title:      Unit Testing Rest Services with Spring Boot and JUnit
 date:       2017-01-28 12:31:19
-summary:    Setting up a basic REST Service with Spring Boot is a cake walk.
+summary:    Setting up a Basic REST Service with Spring Boot is a cake walk.
 We will go one step further and add great unit tests!
 categories: [Spring Boot, REST Service, Unit Testing]
 permalink:  /unit-testing-for-spring-boot-rest-services
 ---